BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 <hr/>

 <p>
-    In Buddhism, there's something super different.
-It's called "Mentality-and-materiality" (nāmarūpa, नामरूप in Sanskrit).<sup>6</sup>
+    In Buddhism, there's something super different: it's called "mentality-and-materiality" (nāmarūpa, नामरूप in Sanskrit).<sup>6</sup>
     "Mentality" is the tendency of the mind to project its own mental states onto the world.<sup>3</sup>
     "Materiality" is the idea that the physical world is indifferent to our thoughts, ideals, and narratives.<sup>3</sup>
 </p>

 <p>
-My favorite video artist created a great short film that explores the same idea.
+My favorite video artist created a great short film that explores the same ideas as mentality-and-materiality.
-This is part of his writeup about the film, and below that is the film:
+This is part of his writeup, and below that is the film:
 </p>

 <blockquote>